meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 ### Adjust the Stream Analytics Query ###

-Modify the query,that it fits to your message.
+Modify the query, that it fits to your message.
 You only need to adjust the piece in the block 'section to be adjusted'

 <br/>